vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-4 drawio (4)](https://user-images.githubusercontent.com/110447788/188432824-01ddb873-d877-44d1-b65d-78116d2b6020.png)

-                     Fig - 16: Output: break statement does not allow inside the case
+                     Fig - 16: Output: break statement is not allowed inside the case

 In the above output, a break statement is used inside the case statement.
 System Verilog does not allow the use of a break statement inside the case statement.
 In this, an error will occur.